 We know what Anne Frank looked like.
 Her image humanizes the victims of the Holocaust in a way that no other Holocaust artifact can.
 We know about her life before she went into hiding; we know her private thoughts, feelings, and struggles; and we know how her life came to a tragic end.
 We also know about her family and friends, the helpers who risked their lives to protect them, and the perpetrators and collaborators whose hatred and indifference caused harm and destruction to millions.

 Elie Wiesel’s memoir, Night, is one of the most common books for students to read.
 When he was a teenager – the same age as many of the students that read his memoir today– Elie and his family were forced to live in a ghetto, and then were taken from their home and deported to Auschwitz.
 Elie’s description of an adolescence cut violently short provides students with an opportunity to learn the history of the Holocaust, and a way to connect to a real-life character.

 Elie survived the horrors of the Holocaust and dedicated his life to working to creating a better world.
 He became a professor, wrote numerous books and articles, and won the Nobel Peace Prize for his efforts as a human rights advocate.
 His life story is not only interesting, but inspiring and empowering, for it reminds us each of our individual and collective potential.

-By inviting students to create a piece of art or writing and enter it to this competition, we are asking students to open their eyes, hearts, and minds to learn lessons from the Holocaust and to channel their learning into creative expression.
+By participating in this Competition, students are using art and writing to take a stand against hate and teach the lessons of the Holocaust to others.
+Creative expression opens students’ eyes, hearts, and minds are opened to learn lessons and allows them to channel their learning into creative expression.
 This Competition provides students a space to meaningfully reflect, and gives voice to their thoughts, opinions, and ideas.